abaddon/POC_DDD_ddmandate/README.md

 To manage a DD Payment there are at least 4 context involved:
 ### Legal
 Here we have manage all the rules (business logic) related to a DD mandate subscription like:
-- The Contract is created correclty?
+- The DD Mandate contract is created correclty? is it signed?
-The debtor is valid? (the firm checked who is the bank account owner? its scope is manage correctly the DD Mandate request and its document (called Contract).
-In this context we have to validate if we can accept a mandate
+- The DD Mandate is associated to a valid Debtor?
+- etc..
+-

  using the [Domain Driven Design](https://martinfowler.com/tags/domain%20driven%20design.html)  approach and the [Hexagonal_architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)).